top of page

 In 2012, I graduated Antioch University with a master's degree, in clinical psychology.
 Since then, I have worked in treatment centers and in my private practice.

-In my private practice, Mihal combines her skill and experience in psychotherapy and filmmaking to provide a variety of services - ranging from individual and conjoint therapy sessions (which includes families, friendships, and work relationships), to creative sessions, to consulting on projects and in companies (interpersonal and strategies.)
+In my private practice, I combine my skill and experience in psychotherapy and filmmaking to provide a variety of services - ranging from individual and conjoint therapy sessions (which includes families, friendships, and work relationships), to creative sessions, to consulting on projects and in companies (interpersonal and strategies.)

 My main focus is working with couples, families, and other relational dynamics - such as, friendships, co-workers, and relationship to self, others, and the world around us.